-As of March 27, 2016, New York has required prescriptions for painkilling agents to be filed electronically.
+New York has a new online prescription drug law being enforced.
+As of March 27, 2016, the new law requires practitioners to file prescription drugs electronically.
 While these online prescriptions may serve the purpose of convenience in the eyes of some, there is another standpoint that is used to address a more serious underlying issue.
 According to reports, prescription medication fraud has been a thriving criminal endeavor.
-However, this new standard of online opioid prescription documentation has been enacted to hopefully quell this occurrence, as well as save some of us the struggle of discerning our doctor’s handwriting.
+Now that New York’s new law for prescribing drugs online has been initiated, prescription medication fraud is expected to be stopped.

 How Big of a Problem is Prescription Medication Abuse?

-Throughout most of the world, prescription medications (particularly opiate painkillers) are a substantial problem that only continues to grow.
-According to the Nation Institute on Drug Abuse, over 52 million individuals have been reported to be using prescription medications for nonmusical purposes.
+While the new online Prescription Drug Law in New York is a mark of progress, prescription medications (particularly opiate painkillers) are a substantial problem that only continues to grow.
+According to the Nation Institute on Drug Abuse, over 52 million individuals have been reported to be abusing painkiller medications for nonmusical purposes.
 While there are several reasons that make these drugs a looming threat, there are some factors that make prescription drugs even more dangerous than illegal street drugs.
 One of the more substantial elements of prescription drug abuse is their increased accessibility.
-Given that they are often found in abundance within the medical community, there are often more cases prescription for psychoactive medications are required for recreational purposes, rather than legitimate medical disparities.
+Given that they are often found in abundance within the medical community, there are often more cases prescription for psychoactive medications is required for recreational purposes, rather than legitimate medical disparities.
 In addition, these mind-altering substances can often be underestimated due to the fact that it is “legal.”
-While this drugs are not considered to be an illegal substance, that does not mean that they are exempt from possessing addictive qualities.
-Because of s lack of knowledge or consideration regarding the dangers of addictive qualities of many prescription painkillers, there is an increased risk for recreational abuse to escalate in a fully fledged addiction.
+While these drugs are not considered to be an illegal substance, that does not mean that they are exempt from possessing addictive qualities.
+Because of the lack of knowledge or consideration regarding the dangers of addictive qualities of many prescription painkillers, there is an increased risk for recreational abuse to escalate in a fully-fledged addiction.
+Thankfully, the most recent drug law for online prescriptions in New York may provide an answer.

 How Dangerous Can Prescription Drugs Be?

 While prescription drugs can assist individuals when taken under medical supervision and advised dosage, there are health risks that often arise when abused for recreational purposes.
 Even though many psychoactive substances may bring a certain degree of euphoria, there are almost always more harmful effects that follow.
-For most prescribed opiates, excessive dosages from abuse may often manifest as generally restlessness, anxiety, impairment concentration, difficulty sleeping, issues with breathing, compromised judgement, digestive issues and seizures.
+For most prescribed opiates, excessive dosages from abuse may often manifest as general restlessness, anxiety, impairment concentration, difficulty sleeping, issues with breathing, compromised judgment, digestive issues, and seizures.
 In addition, overdoses can also occur, which often results in comas or death.
-In addition, individuals addicted to prescription pain medications are at an increased risk of progressing to using even more harmful drugs, like heroin or methamphetamine.
+In addition, individuals addicted to prescription pain medications are at an increased risk of progressing to evolving their addictions to heroin or methamphetamine.
 In most cases of severe narcotic use, many individuals often begin their addictive patterns with abusing prescription medications.
+With this is mind, the law passed in New York regarding prescription drugs seems all the more necessary.

 Considerations for the Future with Online Prescriptions